MSPFE2019/SharePointDBMount/README.md

 Script for SharePoint Dismount and Mount Script for patching

 Dismount_DB.ps1

+This PowerShell script performs the following tasks:

+-Checks if the "Microsoft.SharePoint.PowerShell" snap-in is installed.
+If it is not installed, it adds the snap-in.
+-Retrieves all SharePoint content databases using the Get-SPContentDatabase cmdlet.
+-Exports the content database information to a CSV file named "contentdbs.csv".
+The exported fields are Name, NormalizedDataSource, and WebApp.
+-Loops through each content database and dismounts it using the Dismount-SPContentDatabase cmdlet.
+It confirms the dismount action without prompting the user for confirmation.

+The script assumes that you have the appropriate permissions to execute SharePoint PowerShell cmdlets and access SharePoint content databases.

+Please note that dismounting a content database may cause downtime for the SharePoint farm or web application that is using it.
+It is important to understand the impact of this action before executing this script.

+Mount_DB.ps1

 This PowerShell script performs upgrades on SharePoint content databases in parallel, using a CSV file to specify the databases to upgrade.

 The first section of the script checks if the SharePoint PowerShell Snap-In is loaded and, if not, loads it.